GeophysicsHouches2021/GeophysicsHouches2021.github.io/index.md

 # Reseach seminars (in progress)

+* Guillaume Morard - A diversity of exoplanets.
 * Thierry Alboussière - 'Anisodyne', an anisotropic dynamo.
 * Gaël Choblet - The dynamics of oceans buried under ice layers in the external solar system.